TabbycatDebate/tabbycat/CONTRIBUTING.rst

     - A number of our tests use `Selenium <http://selenium-python.readthedocs.io>`_ and `ChromeDriver <https://sites.google.com/a/chromium.org/chromedriver/>`_ to simulate in-browser functionality.
 They will fail if you do not have the Chrome browser installed.

-- By default the development server's build process will broadcast livereload events; installing one of their `browser plugins <http://livereload.com/extensions/>`_ can make testing front-end changes easier.
 - A number of extra dependencies are required for running tests, linting, and serving the documentation.
 These can be installed with::

     $ pip install -r 'requirements_development.txt'